thinnect/go-devparam/cmd/deviceparameters/README.md

   * `u64`:
     The value is converted to an unsigned 64-bit big-endian integer.
   * `i8`:
-    The value is converted to an signed 8-bit big-endian integer.
+    The value is converted to a signed 8-bit big-endian integer.
   * `i16`:
-    The value is converted to an signed 16-bit big-endian integer.
+    The value is converted to a signed 16-bit big-endian integer.
   * `i32`:
-    The value is converted to an signed 32-bit big-endian integer.
+    The value is converted to a signed 32-bit big-endian integer.
   * `i64`:
-    The value is converted to an signed 64-bit big-endian integer.
+    The value is converted to a signed 64-bit big-endian integer.
   * `nil`:
     The nil type can be used to set the length of variable length parameters (`raw` and `str`) to 0.